 Lack of intent

 We might be able to prove you didn't intend to help them avoid arrest.
 Perhaps you were just an innocent bystander.
-If we can show you didn't harbor, conceal or aid someone with intent to help them avoid arrest and punishment, you can't be guilty of this crime.
-Again, it's important to remember that just failing to report a crime – or refusal to provide information – or even denying a crime because you don't to get involved, does not qualify as an accessory after the fact offense.
+If we can show you didn't harbor, conceal, or aid someone with intent to help them avoid arrest and punishment, you can't be guilty of this crime.
+Again, it's important to remember that just failing to report a crime – or refusing to provide information – or even denying a crime because you don't want to get involved does not qualify as an accessory after the fact offense.

 Duress or coercion